Wayne Curry: Early life and education

-Curry was born in Brooklyn, New York on January 6, 1951, and grew up in Cheverly, Maryland, a community in the northwestern portion of Prince George's County.
-His family was the among the first non-white families to integrate into this community in the 1950s.
+Curry was born in Brooklyn, New York on January 6, 1951, and grew up in Cheverly, Maryland, where his family was among the first non-white families to integrate into this community in the 1950s.
 His father was a school teacher, and his mother was a homemaker and later an office secretary.
 He and his older brother, Daryl Curry, were the first black students to attend Cheverly-Tuxedo Elementary School in 1959.
 Curry earned his high school diploma from Bladensburg High School in 1968.

 In 1972, Curry earned his Bachelor of Arts degree in Psychology from Western Maryland College, where he was president of the freshman class.
 In 1969, Curry was on the junior varsity basketball team.

 Following graduation, he worked as a teacher and director of the Child Daycare Center of Prince George's County.
 In 1974, Curry took a hiatus from the professional area, and traveled across the United States.
 He earned money working at truck stops and slept at campsites throughout the country.